Fenton River: Flora and fauna

 The animal life that is found here is much like that of any river in northeastern Connecticut.
 Great blue heron sightings are common, as are those of snapping turtles and bobcats on the shore.
 Occasionally, a loon may be spotted, though this is rare, and often dismissed as a duck.
 It is a renowned fishing spot among local anglers, providing rainbow trout and salmon.
 Many of the trout are placed in the river by the DEEP and by UConn.
 Many mammals, birds, reptiles, and amphibians are found here, and it is a breeding ground for dragonflies and other insects.

 A good selection of plants grow along the banks.
 Trees such as birch, pine, beech, and willow abound.
 Oaks and maples are found in smaller numbers.
 There is enough moisture and shade for several species of fungi to grow in.

+UConn Wellfield

+The river is a major water source for the University of Connecticut.
+It is used as a water source by the University of Connecticut Storrs Campus, and is as thus relatively shallow.